-- 1. At what wavelength does a cavity radiator at 300K emit most radiation? - 2.
+- 1. At what wavelength does a cavity radiator at 300K emit most radiation? - - 2.
 Why do we wear light colour clothing during summer? - 3.
-State the important fact which we can obtain from the experimental study of the spectrum of black body radiation. - 4.
-A person with skin temperature 28°C is present in a room at temperature 22°C.Assuming the emissivity of skin to be unity and surface area of the person as 1.9 m2, compute the radiant power of this person. - 5.
-Define the emissive and absorptive power of a body.
-What is a perfectly black body?
+State the important fact which we can obtain from the experimental study of the spectrum of black body radiation. - - 4.
+A person with skin temperature 28°C is present in a room at temperature 22°C.Assuming the emissivity of skin to be unity and surface area of the person as 1.9m2, compute the radiant power of this person.

-12.3 SOLAR ENERGY
+12.3 Solar Energy